KornelJahn/nixos-crossdev-link-bug-mwe/README.md

    This is what we expect: a meaningful error message.

 6. Now try to install NixOS with the configuration named `nixos` (:warning: ALL DATA ON THE TARGET VIRTUAL HARD DISK WILL BE WIPED! :warning:):

         ./install.bash

-   Toward the end of the process, it should also fail with the following error:
+   Toward the end of the process, it should also fail, but this time, with a different error:

    ```
+   error: filesystem error: cannot rename: Invalid cross-device link [/mnt/nix/store/n7mkzq126vljwpvm5cy9kj9skzg8q47w-my-script.drv.chroot/nix/store/d585g86virsxax1msalmx5z8wb0mvk81-my-script] [/nix/store/d585g86virsxax1msalmx5z8wb0mvk81-my-script]
    ```

-Note that correcting the error in the script results in a successful installation.
+The latter error message is probably caused by the same kernel-related issue as described [here](https://github.com/qbittorrent/qBittorrent/issues/17352).
+Note that correcting the error in the script inside `flake.nix` (e.g. by commenting the line `unused=`) results in a successful installation since ShellCheck won't complain anymore.